AGLDWG/TR/guidelines/latest.md

 <p>The physical  location of the document results from this Dataset URI, i.e.:<br />
   <strong>{domain}</strong>.data.gov.au/<strong>[/{module}]*</strong>/resource/<strong>{datasetid}</strong></p>
 <p><strong>Slash URIs</strong> <br />
   Since datasets  published in a <em>Slash URI<strong> </strong></em>pattern will typically not physically reside on data.gov.au servers, the physical location of the dataset on an agency server has to be registered with data.gov.au.
-For <em>Slash URIs</em> two scenarios have to be distinguished, (1) a custodian  of the data.gov.au sub-domain in question is publishing a new Linked Dataset,  or (2) an agency that is NOT the custodian of a data.gov.au sub-domain is  requesting to publish a new Linked Dataset under this sub-domain that is  managed by someone else.</p>
+For <em>Slash URIs</em> two scenarios have to be distinguished, (1) a custodian  of the data.gov.au sub-domain in question is publishing a new Linked Data dataset,  or (2) an agency that is NOT the custodian of a data.gov.au sub-domain is  requesting to publish a new Linked Data dataset under this sub-domain that is  managed by someone else.</p>
 <p><strong>Custodian of the data.gov.au sub-domain:</strong> <br />
   The custodian  of a data.gov.au sub-domain only has to register new modules, i.e. the  following URIs have to be registered:</p>
 <p><strong>{domain}</strong>.data.gov.au/dataset<strong>[/{module}]*</strong>/<br />